sebastiano123-c/DroneIno/README.md

 | +-------------+--------------------------|--------------+
 +------------------------------------------+
 </pre>
+After building the circuit, place it on the drone and proceed with the following passages.

 ## **Pinmap**
-Check that your pinmap correspond to the predefined [pinmap.ESP32.h](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/src/pinmaps/pinmap.ESP32.h), otherwise change it.
+Check that your pinmap corresponds to the one defined in the [pinmap](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/src/pinmaps) folder, otherwise change it.

 ## **Configuration**
 Take a look at the [Config.h](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/Config.h) file where you can adjust the PID parameters and others constants.